Effective Training of Convolutional Neural Networks with Low-bitwidth Weights and Activations: Introduction

-The contributions of this paper can be summarized as follows: \begin{itemize} \item We propose two progressive quantization schemes for tackling the non-differentiability of quantization operations during training.
-In the first scheme, we propose a two-step training manner, where the weights are first quantized to serve as a good initialization on further quantizing activations.
-In the second scheme, we progressively reduce the bit-width during training to find better local minima.
+Our main contributions are summarized as follows. \begin{itemize} \item We propose two progressive quantization schemes for tackling the non-differentiability of quantization operations during training.
+In the first scheme, we propose a two-stage training manner, where the weights are first quantized to serve as a good initialization on further quantizing activations.
+In the second scheme, we progressively reduce the bitwidth during training to find better local minima.

 \item To reduce the extra training burden, we introduce structured stochastic training, leading to an effective, simplified one-stage training approach.

 \item To our knowledge, we are the first to propose to improve the low-precision network training using knowledge distillation technique where the full-precision teacher and the quantized student are jointly optimized to adapt to each other.
 We explore different distilling schemes in Sec.~\ref{exp:experiment} and all produce improved accuracy for the low-precision model.